Yellowstone; worldschooling Yellowstone

 And, finally, here are three tips for dealing with crowds in Yellowstone:

-- Visit in the off-season – And, if you love winter and are ready to be cold, consider venturing into the park in the winter months.
+• Visit in the off-season – And, if you love winter and can handle the cold, consider venturing into the park in the winter months.
 The grizzlies are hibernating but everyone else is awake.
 Mammoth Hot Springs Hotel and Cabins and Old Faithful Snow Lodge are open to guests!
 You can ski, snowshoe, and enjoy the bison and wolves, practically all to yourselves!